 Filippo Cea is a traditional Italian variety.
-It is named after its breeder, who was an almond producer.
+It is named after its breeder.
 It was already grown in Italy during the 1880s.
-It seems to be resistant to fungal diseases and to be very productive.
+It is said to be resistant to fungal diseases and to be very productive.
 The only negative comment that I have read is that it produces many double kernels.
 It seems to be very appreciated because of its flavour and fat content for producing traditional pastries.
-There is an Italian association founded by Filippo Cea descendants that promotes it (http://assfamigliafilippocea.altervista.org/).
+There is an Italian association that promotes it (http://assfamigliafilippocea.altervista.org/).

-Lauranne was obtained by a French institute of agricultural research (INRA).
-It was a cross-breed selection of Tuono (another self-compatible Italian variety) and Ferragnes.
-Its Plant Breeder Right ended in 2007, surrendered by its holder.
+Lauranne was obtained by the French institute of agricultural research (INRA).
+It was a cross-breed selection of Tuono (another self-compatible Italian variety) and Ferragnes (a French variety).
+Its Plant Breeder Right ended in 2007, when it was surrendered by its holder.
 This variety has been successfully grown in Spain for years.
 According to the data provided by a Valencia based centre of agricultural research, this variety blooms late, is suitable for dry land and the quality of the fruit is good.
 It is resilient to fungal diseases.
 Lauranne has been used during the last decades by Spanish institutes to cross-breed new varieties.

-According to their respective chilling hours and heat requirements, and taking into account the climatic data of La Mancha region of the last four years, their respective blossom times lag 14 and 21 days that of Marcona, the hoary example of Spanish variety.
+According to their respective chilling hours and heat requirements, and taking into account the climatic data of my region, their respective blossom times lag 14 and 21 days that of Marcona, the hoary example of Spanish variety.
 If Marcona bloomed in February, 14, Filippo Cea would bloom in March 1 and Lauranne in March, 8.
-In 2017, Lauranne was at full Bloom by March, 25.
+In 2017 and 2018 Lauranne was at full bloom by late March.

-I was lucky enough to find nursery trees of Lauranne for the orchard that I set up in 2013.
+I was able to find nursery trees of Lauranne for the orchard that I set up in 2013.
 I have observed its resistance to fungal diseases.
 Young trees are easy to prune and train.
-3 years on, they have grown well.
-I have been able to find nursery trees of Filippo Cea for 2016 planting.
-Time will tell if these varieties yield well under the dry and harsh conditions of La Mancha.
+I bought nursery trees of Filippo Cea for 2016 planting.
+Filippo trees are even easier to train because they grow vigorous upright branches.